peasead/elastic-container/README.md

 Running this will:
 - create a network called `elastic`
-- download the 8.0.0 Elasticsearch and Kibana Docker containers
+- download the 7.12.0 Elasticsearch and Kibana Docker containers
-- start Elasticsearch and Kibana containers w/all settings needed for Fleet and th Detection Engine
+- start Elasticsearch and Kibana containers w/all settings needed for Fleet and the Detection Engine

 ```
-sh elastic-container.sh start
+$ sh elastic-container.sh start

 7963e312e00023539389d9176e971d6c4bede17f591195aa44864b815a723aaa
 1219144625de8a0b59e478d917b88ddff690fb8685a9ee6e54a2fa7cdfdf4073